 Under Section 103 Scope and Applicability, new Sections 103.6 and 103.7 are intended to allow the Building Official to use the most flexible provisions if there are conflicts between codes.
-These sections allow use of the "least restrictive" standards when dealing with unpermitted dwelling units, including standards in effect at the time of construction, current code standards, or "reasonable alternatives to the requirements of prior code editions."
+These sections allow use of the "least restrictive" standards when dealing with unpermitted dwelling units, including standards in effect at the time of construction, current code standards, or "reasonable alternatives to the requirements of prior code editions," provided the building or portion thereof does not become or continue to be a substandard or unsafe building.
 This code language will reduce the risk of taking housing units off the market while trying to comply with more restrictive code requirements.
-This approach will also enable the City to develop a viable Amnesty Program for undocumented units, a current City Council referral.
+This approach will also enable the City to develop a viable amnesty program for undocumented units, a current City Council referral.

 The Housing Code has been updated to reflect changes in the California Building Code.
 The California Building Code is revised every three years, and over time, has become more flexible than the existing outdated Berkeley Housing Code.
 For example, requirements for new construction pertaining to natural light, ventilation and ceiling heights have become less stringent and more flexible by providing certain exemptions and alternatives not currently found in the existing Berkeley Housing Code.
 Major changes were made to the California Building Code, Residential Code, and Energy Code in 2008 when the state adopted International Codes.
-The re-enacted Berkeley Housing Code recognizes different requirements for residential units built or remodeled after 2008, so there is no conflict between the California Building Building Code and the Berkeley Housing Code.
+The re-enacted Berkeley Housing Code recognizes different requirements for residential units built or remodeled after 2008, so there is no conflict between the California Building Code and the Berkeley Housing Code.

 The re-enacted Berkeley Housing Code reflects and codifies Berkeley's approach to code enforcement, which emphasizes education, voluntary compliance and a gradual enforcement approach.
 The only enforcement mechanism currently in the Berkeley Housing Code is a Notice and Order, which is a punitive measure that obligates the City to take action if substandard conditions are not abated by the owner in a timely manner, such as seeking a court appointed receiver.
-The re-enacted Berkeley Housing Code adds Section 1002, which allows inspectors to issue a Notice of Violation as the first step in the code enforcement process.
-A Notice of Violation is issued if substandard conditions are observed.
-It provides the property owner with a list of Housing Code violations, the actions required to remedy the violations and the time frame to correct.
+The re-enacted Berkeley Housing Code adds Section 1002, which allows inspectors to issue a Notice of Violation as the first step in the code enforcement process if substandard conditions are observed.
+It provides the property owner with a list of Housing Code violations, the actions required to remedy the violations, and the time frame to correct.
 After issuing multiple notices of violation, if the problem has not been corrected or if conditions deteriorate to endanger the life and safety of the occupants, the City may issue a Notice and Order to escalate enforcement efforts.
-Unless there is an immediate hazard, a Notice of Violation precedes issuance of a Notice and Order and the City resorts to code enforcement proceedings only after efforts to secure voluntary compliance have failed.
+Unless there is an immediate hazard, a Notice of Violation precedes issuance of a Notice and Order, and the City would resort to code enforcement proceedings only after efforts to secure voluntary compliance had failed.